supermacro/personal-site-old/content/posts/2022-01-08-xargs-neat.md

 Summary: Handy dandy trick when you need to position the argument at other locations other than the end of your xargs command
 UUID: 65d0c5fd-d913-4974-92a3-484ba4855e13

-While working on the Caribou Engineering Blog website ([repo](https://github.com/getcaribou/eng-blog)), I needed to do some reshufling of the contents of a particular directory.
+While working on the Caribou Engineering Blog website ([repo](https://github.com/getcaribou/eng-blog)), I needed to do some reshuffling of the contents of a particular directory.

 The directory looked as follows: